-You should get permission from your landlord before you get an emotional support animal.
-If you do not have permission, you risk eviction or having to give up your emotional support animal if your landlord learns about it.
+You should get permission from your landlord before you get a pet.
+If you do not have permission, you risk eviction or having to give up your pet if your landlord learns about it.

-In order to make the request you must reveal your disability to your landlord, including your diagnosis and the symptoms that make it necessary for you to have an emotional support animal.
+In order to make the request you must reveal your disability to your landlord, including your diagnosis and the symptoms that make it necessary for you to have a pet.
 You should write a letter to your landlord explaining your disability and that you are requesting permission to have an emotional support animal.
-Let your landlord know that you are willing to work with him and will send additional information if he requests it and the request is reasonable.
+Describe what kind of pet you have, and highlight any positive qualities of your pet.
+For example, point out that your pet is small, quiet, or has had behavior training.
+Let your landlord know that you are willing to work with him and will send any additional information he requests.